jaredboice/daniel-san/README.md

 };
 ```

+**Additional Rule Options**

+After aggregates were added as a reporting type, a few of the following aggregateRule options were added as options to the primary rules of the report controller.
+Refer to the aggregate section as well.

+-   `sortKey: 'balanceEnding` _(any property key to sort on)_
+-   `sortDirection: ASCENDING || DESCENDING`
+-   `selectionAmount: 10` _(max amount of events returned)_
+-   `flowKey: 'balanceEnding' || 'amount`  _(you can restrict this property to positive or negative values)_
+-   `flowDirection: POSITIVE || NEGATIVE`

 ## Time

 timeStart and timeEnd are optional fields for the config object.
 Any events that fall outside of those start and end time values will be discarded.